ibilalkayy/100-Days-Of-DevOps/Days/day13.md

-In the thirteenth day, I have learned the following things about Linux.
+On the thirteenth day, I learned the following things about Linux.

 - `sudo` (super user do) will be used when some commands require administrative permission.
 If you want to access some files that require admin permission then you will use `sudo` to enter the password and give the permssion.
 - `df` is used to find the disk storage capacity.